Sir-Wealth/printf/README.md

-This directory is for my printf custom function project
+This repository is for my ALX printf custom function project